Texas abortion providers launch campaign to keep clinics open

-SAN ANTONIO, Feb 9 (Reuters) - As the U.S. Supreme Court prepares to decide the legality of strict Texas abortion restrictions, women’s healthcare providers have launched a campaign across the state trying to win support to keep their clinics open.
+SAN ANTONIO (Reuters) - As the U.S. Supreme Court prepares to decide the legality of strict Texas abortion restrictions, women’s healthcare providers have launched a campaign across the state trying to win support to keep their clinics open.

 On Tuesday, one of the plaintiffs in the suit, Whole Woman’s Health, opened a San Antonio clinic to media as part of week-long campaign of rallies called the “Truth Tour.”